Ishan27g/SWEN90009_2021_DN-Koala/README.md

 Data samples used for the prototype can be found [here](<https://github.com/Ishan27g/SWEN90009_2021_DN-Koala/blob/main/data_samples/dataSample.pdf>).

 ### Release notes

-#### This release contains the following additions
+This release contains the following additions

+- [X] Added final presentation
+- [X] Added the updated data sample
+- [X] Added the updated high fidelity prototype
-+ Added Acceptance Criteria and Acceptance Tests
+- [X] Moved Acceptance Criteria and Acceptance Tests to `tests/`
-+ Added Traceability Matrix
-+ Added Data Sample
-+ Added a high fidelity prototype, with screens and link to live version
-+ Added Moodboard

-#### This release contains the following deletions

-NA

-All changes have been made on the master branch - no side branches have yet been created and merged, as our workflow is structured so that most documentation work takes place in confluence / google-docs, with only a single team member exporting content to GitHub.
+All changes have been made on the master branch - no side branches have yet been created and merged, as our workflow is structured so that most documentation work takes place in confluence.